dupgit/sauvegarde/docs/infrastructure.md

-* "client" carve and monitors a filesystem, cuts files into pieces of 16384 bytes (by default) and transmits every pieces along side with meta datas of each files to serveur, the server that saves everything.
+* "client" carve and monitors a filesystem, cuts files into pieces of 16384 bytes (by default) and transmits every pieces along side with meta data of each files to serveur, the server that saves everything.

 * "serveur" is the main sauvegarde server.
 Each client communicates with it and it keeps every chunks of every files with their attributes.